OpenWaterFoundation/cdss-app-snodas-tools/doc-dev-mkdocs-project/docs/software-design/file-structure.md

 	Example:
 	Downloaded SNODAS file for January 9th, 2013 -> SNODAS_20130109.tar

-Refer to the [Processing Workflow](overview/#download-snodas-data) section for a general description of the SNODAS tools' downloading step.
+Refer to the [Processing Workflow](overview/#download-snodas-data) section for a general description of the SNODAS Tools' downloading step.
 Refer to [Tool Utilities and Functions](overview.md#1-download-snodas-data) for detailed information on the Python functions called to download the SNODAS data.

 #### processedData\\2_SetFormat\\

-The SNODAS tools manipulate the ```SNODASYYYYMMDD.tar``` file to produce a SNODAS Snow Water Equivalent (SWE) national grid in .tif format, shown below.
+The SNODAS Tools manipulate the ```SNODASYYYYMMDD.tar``` file to produce a SNODAS Snow Water Equivalent (SWE) national grid in .tif format, shown below.

 ![nationaltif](file-structure-images/nationalTIF.png)
 *SNODAS Snow Water Equivalent Masked Grid for January 16th, 2017*

-Refer to the [Processing Workflow](overview/#convert-snodas-data-formats) section for a general description of the SNODAS tools' set format step.
+Refer to the [Processing Workflow](overview/#convert-snodas-data-formats) section for a general description of the SNODAS Tools' set format step.
 Refer to [Tool Utilities and Functions](overview.md#2-convert-data-formats) for detailed information on the Python functions called to set the format of the SNODAS data.